 - FINISH SOUP AND SERVE: Puree soup in pot with a handheld stick/immersion blender until smooth.
 Or, puree in two batches in a blender.
 Stir in cream Taste and adjust seasonings, adding salt, sugar or pepper as needed.
 Ladle into bowls and serve with cheese crouton sticks in soup or on the side for dipping.

-Other vegetarian comfort soups you might like with other types of cheese toast:
+Other vegetarian comfort soups you might like: